sideffect263/backend-liftingData/README.md

-Lifting Data Server
+🏗️ Lifting Data Server
-Description
-The Lifting Data Server is an Express.js application designed to serve CSV data related to lifting equipment and safety.
-It provides an API to fetch data from CSV files based on the year specified in the request.
+Welcome to the Lifting Data Server!
+This server application provides an API to serve CSV data related to lifting equipment and safety.
+It fetches data based on the specified year and delivers it in a structured format.

 Table of Contents
+Introduction
+Features
+Technologies Used
 Installation
 Usage
 API Endpoints
-Environment Variables
-Deployment
+Project Structure
 Contributing
 License
+Introduction
+The Lifting Data Server offers an easy and efficient way to access data about lifting equipment and safety.
+It serves CSV data for different years through a simple API.

+Features
+📋 Data Retrieval: Fetch data for a specific year from CSV files.
+📂 Structured Data: Provides data in a structured JSON format.
+🌐 Cross-Origin Resource Sharing (CORS): Enabled for easy integration with other applications.
+Technologies Used
+Backend: Node.js, Express.js
+CSV Parsing: csv-parser
 Installation
+Follow these steps to set up the project locally:

-Clone the repository:
+Clone the Repository:

 bash
 Copy code
 git clone https://github.com/sideffect263/backend-liftingData.git
 cd backend-liftingData
-Install dependencies:
+Install Dependencies:

 bash
 Copy code
 npm install
-Usage
-To start the server, run:
+Run the Server:

 bash
 Copy code
 npm start
-This will start the server on the port specified in the environment variable or default to port 5000.
+Usage
+🌐 The server will be running on http://localhost:5000.
+📄 Use the provided API endpoints to fetch data.
 API Endpoints
 Get Data by Year
 Fetches the CSV data for the specified year.